zsiki/GeoEasy/doc/step_by_step.rst

 	Intersection point selection

 There are two columns in the list window.
-The first column refers to the dataset name, the secont column contains point numbers.
+The first column refers to the data set name, the second column contains point numbers.

 .. note::